scarolan/grafana-cloud-tutorial/01-the-journey-begins/README.md

 > - San%20Francisco,US
 > - Los%20Angeles,US

-## Step 6: Customize and Save Your Dashboard 💾
+## Step 6: Save Your Dashboard 💾

-Next we'll rename the forecast panel on the dashboard.
+Next we'll save the dashboard with your city's URL.

 1. Use the triple dot menu on the top right corner of the panel to select the **Edit** option.